What do ants look like?

 How do I get rid of ants?

 Identifying what type of ant you have is essential for proper treatment.
 You wouldn’t treat destructive carpenter ants the same way you would nuisance ants.
-If you’re dealing with ants, contact the ant control professionals at ME for expert identification and treatment.
+If you’re dealing with ants, contact the Tulsa, OK ant control professionals at ME for expert identification and treatment.
 We’ll work with you to identify the culprit, find entry points, and develop a plan that results in ant elimination.
 Contact us today to learn more about our solutions for ant infestations or view the recommended service below to find out how our home pest control program targets ants and other household pests.

 Helpful Ant Articles